 Not only is Black-Eyed Pea & Swiss Chard Soup with Pancetta a good dish to serve to celebrate the new year, but it’s also a perfect chilly-weather dish.
-I know the weather has been a little weird across the country, with warm weather where it’s normally cold and vice-versa, but it’s been pretty chilly in Phoenix, so soup has been perfect at mealtime lately.
+It’s been pretty chilly in Phoenix, so soup has been perfect at mealtime lately.

 Never fear: I’m sure Mother Nature will straighten things out soon enough!
 Not only is this soup perfect for right now, but it’s nice for any day the weather outside actually becomes frosty and cold.